zaps166/NFSIISE/README.md

 ## Compile for x86:

-* To compile the game you must have:
+* To compile the game, you must have:
   * GCC or Clang compiler which can generate **32-bit** code for x86 (set by `$CC` environment variable),
   * **32-bit** OpenGL devel and drivers,
   * **32-bit** SDL2 devel.